levid/socketio-mvm/README.md

 # socketio-gcmvm

 A quick demo for node.js and socket.io on Google App Engine Managed VMs using Custom Runtimes.
+You can see a working demo of it here: http://104.197.126.175:3000/

 ## Usage